“... a stunningly powerful work”

 ︎Watch a part of Dr Gunduz’s presentation of her phd dissertation “Lights on Inanna” under the Music and Cult section for Society of Biblical Literature.

-*Having been trained in jazz and improvisation (for an undergraduate degree), Gunduz has been on stage as a vocalist & improviser since early 2000’s.
+*Having been trained in jazz and improvisation, Gunduz has been on stage as a vocalist & improviser since early 2000’s.
 Links to some recordings featuring her vocal performance and improvisations are listed below her original works, as well as a link to the list of her vocal performances prior to 2017.
 If you’d like to know more about her performance practice and how that ties to her compositional work, please feel free to contact her.
 Thank you.

 esingunduz.com